 Disclaimer: This post may contain affiliate links, meaning we get a small commission if you make a purchase through our links, at no cost to you.
 For more information, please visit our Disclaimer Page.

-Personal computers seem to get more and more versatile as each day goes by.
-With exponential increases in how technology is developing throughout the world, desktop systems can increasingly push the limits of what is possible.
-PC monitors have become flatter, lighter, and yet able to display more powerful graphics or vibrant colors than their larger predecessors.
+Personal computers or PCs seem to become more versatile as each day goes by.
+With exponential increases in how technology is developing worldwide, desktop systems can increasingly push the limits of what is possible.
+Monitors have become flatter and lighter, yet able to display more powerful graphics or vibrant colors than their larger predecessors.

-They are the main gateway into how we can interact with information the computer processes, so it makes sense that some users might wonder if monitors can work without PCs at all.
+They are the main gateway into how we interact with information the computer processes, so it makes sense that some users might wonder if monitors can work without PCs.

 We will dive into whether a monitor can work without a PC, what substitutes might be available, and other connections that might be available for your monitor.